 This experiment investigated the influence of social peers on preschoolers’ responses to humorous materials.
 In line with predictions, we found that the presence of a social partner significantly increased smiling and laughter.
 When watching a funny cartoon, on average children laughed eight times more in company than when on their own, while smiles increased by a factor of around 2.8.
 The amount of laughter or smiling did not differ between pair or group conditions.
 This suggests that the presence of a single social partner can be sufficient to increase overt laughter and smiles.
 When children’s funniness ratings were taken into account, it was found that the greater amount of laughter and smiles in groups and pairs was not associated with higher ratings of funniness.
 Finally, there was no association between individual funniness ratings and the amount of laughter and smiles produced.

-Chapman (1973) found that 7-8 year olds laughed and smiled more in pairs than individually.
+Chapman (1973) found that 7-8 year-olds laughed and smiled more in pairs than individually.
 The findings of the current study extend that result by looking at a much younger age group (mean age 3 years 4 months) and by including a group condition.
 Our experimental approach goes beyond the observational work on social laughter in adults (Kraut & Johnson, 1979; Fernández-Dols & Ruiz-Belda 1995) and links to the related work on social laughter with adults (Fridlund 1991; Young & Frye, 1966; Devereux & Ginsburg, 2001).
 The results of the present study provide a demonstration of the clear social role of overt laughter and smiles from a much younger age than shown in previous research.
 Furthermore, age was not correlated with any of the experimental measures suggesting this effect is already well established at this age.
-A challenge for future research would be extend this method to younger ages.
+A challenge for future research would be to extend this method to younger ages.

 The lack of difference in the amount of laughing and smiling between the pair and group conditions was unexpected.
-Mehu and Dunbar (2008) out naturalistic observations in public areas of people interacting in small groups in which group size, composition, in terms of sex and age of individuals, and social context of interactions were taken into account.
+Mehu and Dunbar (2008) carried? out naturalistic observations in public areas of people interacting in small groups in which group size, composition, in terms of sex and age of individuals, and social context of interactions were taken into account.
 Their results revealed group size to have the largest overall effect on the amount of laughter and smiling, with rates increasing as a function of group size.
 Group size had no influence in the current experiment, and the lack of difference between the pair and group conditions goes against a pure social contagion explanation.
 If children’s laughter and smiles increased in response to the smiles and laughs of others, higher scores would be expected in the group condition.
 This is at odds with the contagious properties of laughter in preschool children reported by Brackett (1933) and Sherman (1975), as well as with the experimental research using laugh boxes by Provine (1992) which found that laughter itself elicited laughter.
 One difference between this study and previous work is the relatively passive and non-social nature of the task.
 Children were watching a video rather than interacting with each other.